Coder-0178/ShadowFiles/readme.md

 # Setup
 To set up ShadowFiles you need to first install the package.
 ShadowFiles only works **in a browser** with [**Service Worker support**](https://caniuse.com/serviceworkers).

+> [!IMPORTANT]
+> ShadowFiles is targeted towards ES2024, ensure that your use case supports this.
+> Forking and changing the tsconfig is always an option.

 > [!NOTE]
 > These instructions are mainly for [Vite](https://vite.dev) users.
 If you are using another build system like Webpack then you'll need to look at its documentation for service worker support.
 You can always [Use the plain worker script](#using-a-worker-script) if you need a fast solution, however, this will prevent you from using another service worker in the same scope.